DanieLeeuwner/JSZPL/README.md

 - [Known Issues](#known-issues)
 - [Roadmap](#roadmap)

-**WARNING**: This is not a complete implementation of  the ZPL standard.
+**WARNING**: This is not a complete implementation of  the ZPL II standard.
 For all elements not implemented or elements with implementations that do not fit your needs, please make use of the [Raw](#Raw) component.
 If you believe there is a problem with a specific component, feel free to create an issue describing the problem.

 ## Installation